lukeemhigh/kitty-sessionx/README.md

    map kitty_mod+<preferred key> launch --type=overlay ~/path/to/kitty-sessionx/kitty-sessionx.sh
    ```

-3. Reload `kitty` or restart your terminal emulator to apply the changes.
+3. Reload or restart `kitty` to apply the changes.

 ## Key Bindings

-- **Enter:** Execute the selection, switching focus to the chosen tab or launching a new one based on the provided input.
+- **Enter:** Execute the selection, switching focus to the chosen tab or launching a new one based on the provided query.
 - **Ctrl-R:** Rename the selected tab.
 - **Alt-Backspace:** Close the selected tab.
 - **Ctrl-X:** Reload to browse configuration directories (defaults to `~/.config`).